 - We work with brokers in the independent brokerage community.
 They make decisions for their own brokerages, such as deciding to work with customers of Yapacopia, and have the choice and flexibility Yapacopia wants for our customers.
 Agents of a single company rarely have the flexibility, and rarely have the choice of what to sell.
 Yapacopia welcomes the opportunity to work with any insurance outlet, but at this time we are focusing on the outlets that provide the most choice for our customers.

-How do you determine the donation amount?
-How can the broker pay 20% of his/her commission?
+How do you determine the donation amount to charity?
+How can the broker pay 20% of his or her commission?

-- Our broker partners know that the customers that come through Yapacopia are motivated to get the products they need, AND to help the charities in their communities.
-Using Yapacopia to find new customers makes the charitable contribution cost a non-issue, as there is always a cost for acquiring new customers for any business, and having this acquisition cost benefit the customers and charities of their own communities makes the costs of working with Yapacopia very easy for the broker to bear.
-Many of our brokers have long been established in their communities, and are excited to have a service that allows them to be actively socially responsible business partners.
+- Our broker partners know that the customers that come through Yapacopia are motivated to get the products they need, and to help the charities in their communities.
+There is always a cost for acquiring new customers for any business, however, at Yapacopia this acquisition cost is sent to the charities, benefiting the customers and charities in their own communities.
+This structure makes the costs of working with Yapacopia very easy for the broker to bear.
+Many of our brokers have long been established in their communities and are excited to have a service that allows them to be socially responsible business partners.

 I just got insurance.
 Do I have to wait for my renewal date to become a customer of Yapacopia?

-- No, your have 2 options to work with Yapacopia insurance partners right away.
+- No, you have two options to work with Yapacopia insurance partners right away.

-You can keep your current insurance, if it is with an independent carrier, and have one of our brokers assigned as the broker of record.
+1. You can keep your current insurance, if it is with an independent carrier, and have one of our brokers assigned as the broker of record.
 This is a simple process of a letter to your current carrier requesting this change.
-Our insurance partner will provide the assistance you need to do this quickly.
-Our broker will then be your contact for your insurance, and upon the broker’s receipt of commissions from the policy or policies, you will accumulate donation dollars for your charity (or rebate in CA.).
+The Yapacopia broker will provide the assistance you need to do this quickly.
+This broker will then be your contact for your insurance, and upon the broker’s receipt of commissions from the policy or policies, you will accumulate donation dollars for your charity (or rebate in CA).

-For most personal insurance, you have the right to cancel an existing policy at any time.
-In the case where you found a better insurance product through Yapacopia, you can most likely replace your coverage on the same day with no lapse in coverage.
-If you used our insurance broker partner’s service to review your policy and found a better value, one of our insurance broker partners should be able to stop the existing policy and start the new one for you.
+2. For most personal insurance, you have the right to cancel an existing policy at any time.
+In the case where you have found a better insurance product through Yapacopia, you can most likely replace your current coverage on the same day with no lapse in coverage.
+If you used our service to review your policy and found a better value, a Yapacopia sourced broker should be able to stop the existing policy and start the new one for you.
 If you have paid in full for your current insurance, the law requires the cancelled premium value be returned to you in full.

 FAQs for Charities